cysouw/diathesis/text/c12_zuInfinitive.md

 - Er hat nichts zu befürchten.
 - Der Fürst hatte (über) dieses Land zu befehlen

-### *brauchen + zu‑Infinitiv* Negative obligation {#sec:zuinfinitive-brauchen}
+### *brauchen+zu‑Infinitiv* Negative obligation {#sec:zuinfinitive-brauchen}

 The verb *brauchen* 'to need' is similar to its English counterpart in many ways.
 As a lexical verb it expresses a necessity for something [@next a].
 It can also be combined with a *zu‑Infinitiv*, though in German this construction obligatorily needs either a modal particle *nur* or *bloß* [@next b] or a negative element [@next c].
-The construction *brauchen + zu‑Infinitiv* is typically combined with one of the following negations: *nicht, nichts, wenig, kein, niemand, nie, kaum, ohne dass*.
+The construction *brauchen+zu‑Infinitiv* is typically combined with one of the following negations: *nicht, nichts, wenig, kein, niemand, nie, kaum, ohne dass*.
 Just like with English *to need* there is a tendency for the meaning of negated *nicht brauchen* to shift from expressing a non-necessity to a non-obligation [@next c].

 ::: ex
 - Ich brauche ein Handtuch.